peterhinch/micropython-iot/README.md

 communicate: in the case of an outage of WiFi or the connected endpoint, the method will pause until the outage ends.

-The link status is verified by periodic exchanges of keepalive messages.
+The link status is determined by periodic exchanges of keepalive messages.
 This is transparent to the application.
 If a keepalive is not received within a user specified timeout an outage is declared.
 On the client the WiFi is disconnected and a reconnection procedure is initiated.
 On the server the connection is